ScalablyTyped

 )

-which comes bundled with 5000 icons, modelled as react component classes.
+• Let's say you want to use an old version of material-ui which comes bundled with 5000 icons, modelled as react component classes.
 You also don't need the icons.
 If that's the case, you can also exclude prefixes of module names with the same mechanism

 project.settings(